 If this is how someone is using mindfulness, I’m on board.
 But I would propose that using the word mindfulness is unnecessary to teach the above approach, and that using the term risks confusing patients who have inevitably come across some of the other mindfulness-based approaches discussed in this article, and will think we are encouraging them to use these.

 If you are someone who has used a mindfulness-based intervention to treat your OCD and feel it has worked for you, I would love to hear from you.
-But to be clear, ‘worked for you’ means you don’t have any symptoms of OCD anymore.
-It doesn’t mean you’ve learned to live with OCD symptoms.
-If you’ve been told that learning to live with OCD symptoms is what effective treatment looks like, it’s time to try a different approach, because OCD is completely treatable and you can get completely better.
+But to be clear, ‘worked for you’ means you feel better, not that you’ve learned to accept feeling bad.
+If you’ve been told that learning to live with regular OCD symptoms is what effective treatment looks like, you may want to consider a different approach.